 And the truth about many of our “problems” is that we need an attitude adjustment.

 If it’s still something you need to solve, continue to step three.

 List who is involved in the issue.

-This may seem like a waste of time, but cataloging every specific aspect of your problem sets you up to create good solutions.
+This may seem like a waste of time, but cataloging every particular aspect of your problem sets you up to create real solutions.